 The Department of Communication Sciences & Disorders and Special Education provides a program that leads to a Bachelor of Science in Education degree with a major in Communication Disorders.
 This program is designed to introduce students to the field of Speech-Language Pathology and to allow them to develop knowledge specific to intervention for individuals with communication disorders.
 The B.S.
 E.d. degree is a pre-professional degree.
 The program goals for the undergraduate program are to provide the undergraduate student an education in normal and disordered aspects of communication and to provide undergraduates with pre-professional training to prepare them to enter graduate programs in communicative disorders.
 The department of CSD helps students to develop fundamental knowledge, skills, and attitudes required for working with people of all ages having a wide range of speech, language, and hearing problems.
-The four-year curriculum includes course work, observation, writing assignments, experiences, and normal and disordered aspects of speech, language, and hearing.
+The four-year curriculum includes coursework, observation, writing assignments, experiences, and normal and disordered aspects of speech, language, and hearing.
 The first two years of the curriculum emphasize general education while the last two years emphasize specialized course work in CSD, observation, writing assignments, experiences, and elective course work.
 With appropriate scheduling, students can obtain a minor in a related area.

 The undergraduate curriculum has been specifically designed to prepare students for graduate study.
 This occurs because Speech-Language Pathologists and Audiologists must have a Master's Degree, pass a national test, and complete a Clinical Fellowship experience to be certified by the American Speech-Language-Hearing Association (ASHA) or to obtain a state license to practice speech-language pathology or audiology.
-As such, students completing the requirements for a Bachelor of Science degree in Education in Communication Disorders are not eligible for state nor national certification.
+As such, students completing the requirements for a Bachelor of Science degree in Education in Communication Disorders are not eligible for state or national certification.

 The Valdosta State University College of Education, through its Department of Communication Sciences and Disorders, is pleased to offer the Master's of Education Degree in Communication Sciences and Disorders.
 This program builds upon knowledge acquired during undergraduate study.
 Students further refine skills necessary for developing effective interventions to meet unique client requirements in the graduate program.